eneskzlcn/softdare/README.md

 like 1 minutes, will not affect the correctness too much instead it will provide faster results for any user want to see the trends.

+### Configs
+You can find the configuration filed under .dev/ folder for any environment(I have not a production environment yet).
+After the application starts LoadConfig functions in the internal/config package reads related yaml configs from .dev/ and all configuration variables become a structured data that you pass in any related service that needs an extra configuration properties.

+### Secrets
+Secrets are the same with configs but the things I need to keep private.
+An example of that is mail service configuration properties which needs my email and its password to send an email.

+### Mail Service
+Mail service sends mail to the users when you needed.
+When you look at the mail service you notice that it takes all the configuration properties like username, host, port and password from configs (which is a secret config).
+For security, I kept that configurations as secret and do not push it to my remote repository.
+If you want to configure it with your own credentials you have two different way you can follow.
+In first way, which you do not need to touch any path specification for your secrets, you can simply create a file named secrets.yaml to directory named .secrets which lives in project directory ($project_directory/.secrets/secrets.yaml).
+Then the other parts going to get handled by current code.
+In the second way, you can place your secrets anywhere you want on one condition that you need to change the path and file name with yours in LoadConfig[config.Secret] functions from cmd/main.go

 ### External Modules Used In Project
 - `html/templates` built-in module as a html parser and renderer technology.
 - `go.uber.org/zap` logger module to handle logging operations.